Pinkish-Warrior/CS50/78957963/week_5/notes.md

 > This can be useful in many situations, such as checking if an element exists in a singly-linked list before  performing certain operations.

 2. Insert:
 ```bash
   bool insert (sllnode* head, VALUE val);
 ```
+> Steps involved:
+- a.
+Dynamically allocate space for new sllnode.
+- b.
+Check to make sure we didn't run out of memory
+- c.
+Populate and insert the node at the beggining of the linked list
+- d.
+Return a pointer to the new head of the linked list.

 3. Remove:
 ```bash